Mark Zuckerberg, Linda Yaccarino among tech CEOs grilled for failing to protect kids

 Top tech CEOs are being grilled in Washington by lawmakers, who say the companies have failed to protect children from being subjected to sexual abuse and exploitation on their websites.

-Executives include Mark Zuckerberg, CEO of Meta, which owns Facebook and Instagram, X's Linda Yaccarino and TikTok's Shou Zi Chew.
+The executives include Mark Zuckerberg, the CEO of Meta, which owns Facebook and Instagram, X's Linda Yaccarino and TikTok's Shou Zi Chew.

 Of the companies testifying on Wednesday, Meta has especially come under fire for allegedly creating a toxic environment for children.
 In October, a group of more than 40 states sued the company for allegedly designing Facebook and Instagram to be addictive.